 The container and the segment descriptions work for both extracting data from some source and describing the construction of the RoE payload field as well.

+The RoE.numSegments also implicitly defines the amount of data collected before starting to construct one or more RoE packets

 Container definition

-The “flow_id” identifies to which RoE flow or group flow this container belongs to.
-Typically the “flow_id” equals to an antenna carrier that is placed into separate RoE packets/flows.
-The “ctrl” defines whether this contrainer is about control (1) or data payload (0).
+The “.flow_id” identifies to which RoE flow or group of flows this container belongs to.
+Typically the “.flow_id” equals to an antenna carrier that is placed into separate RoE packets/flows.
+The “.ctrl” defines whether this contrainer is about control (1) or data payload (0).
 This selection can be used, for example, output data selectively to control or data RoE packets flows.
+The control data flows are processed by a dedicated entity this document calls as “control process”.

-The “lenSkip” describes the number of unused bits and “the lenContainer” the number of actual payload bits per each container.
-Note that the “lenSkip” bit are only affective when extracting/storing data from/to some other source than RoE payload field.
+The “.lenSkip” describes the number of unused bits and the “.lenContainer” the number of actual payload bits per each container.
+Note that the “.lenSkip” bit are only affective when extracting/storing data from/to some other source than RoE payload field.
 When containers are stored into or read from the RoE payload field “skip bits” are not written or read.

-The “modulo” allows skipping containers and a skipped containers are handled in a samw ays as “lenSkip” bits.
+The “.modulo” allows skipping containers and skipped containers are handled in a same way as “.lenSkip” bits.
 The modulo operation is applied to a sequence of input data that is counted from 0 to RoE.numSegments-1.
-The segment to select is matched comparing the “index” to the output of the modulo operation.
-The “modulo” value 0 means it is not used.
-For example, to skip every second input container set the modulo to 2 and to keep every container set the modulo to 0.
+The segment to select is matched comparing the “.index” to the output of the modulo operation.
+The “.modulo” value 0 means container skipping is not used.
+For example, to skip every second input container set the modulo to 2 to keep every container set the modulo to 1 (and index to 0) and to turn off modulo logic set the modulo to 0..

 The above scheme allows constructing rather compex payload fields as well as very simple ones.
 The container definitions are per direction i.e. there may be different values for transmit and receive directions.